Your shopping cart is empty.

-If you would like more information on Metal Print longevity click on the following link.
+If you would like more information on Metal Print longevity, click on the following link.
 It is an informative document produced by ChromaLuxe covering Wilhelm Imaging Research data: https://www.chromaluxe.com/wp-content/uploads/FadeReportEpson.pdf

 How do you print your premium limited edition art prints?

-For my premium limited edition art prints (on both artist grade canvas and acid free art papers), I print using an Epson P9000 44 inch wide commercial edition printer.
+For my premium limited edition art prints (on both artist-grade canvas and acid-free art papers), I print using an Epson P9000 44 inch wide commercial edition printer.
 This state of the art printer incorporates the latest PrecisionCore TFP Print Head and PrecisionDot Screening Technology along with an eleven-color UltraChrome HDX pigment-based ink set with auto-switching black ink technology to produce vivid, brilliant images at a finely detailed resolution of 2880 x 1440 dpi.
 Also, this printer utilizes a Violet ink that allows users to produce up to 99% of the Pantone Formula Guide for solid color matching.
-My color printer ink and Paper/Canvas offerings in general terms can have life expectancy rating of over 100 years and up to 200 years depending on display conditions and the papers or canvas used.
+My color printer ink and Paper/Canvas offerings in general terms can have a life expectancy rating of over 100 years and up to 200 years depending on display conditions and the papers or canvas used.
 My black and white images life expectancy is claimed to reach 400+ years.

 At this time my paper of choice is Moab Entrada Bright Rag.
-It is a 100% cotton smooth finish, acid free archival fine art paper that offers brilliant color reproduction.
+It is a 100% cotton smooth finish, acid-free archival fine art paper that offers brilliant color reproduction.
 The canvas I use is a product from Breathing Color called Lyve Matt Canvas.
 It is a premium grade matte archival canvas that is free of optical brighteners, yet still bright white.
 It has a visually and measurably superior resolution Dmax versus competitors.
 It is formulated to work perfectly with the Timeless archival print varnish I coat my prints with.

-Here is the link to another lengthy document from Wilhelm Imaging Research regarding the print permanence of Epson UltraChrome HDX pigment based inks: http://www.wilhelm-research.com/epson/WIR_Epson_SureColor_P7000_and_P9000_Printers_2019-02-15.pdf
+Here is the link to another lengthy document from Wilhelm Imaging Research regarding the print permanence of Epson UltraChrome HDX pigment-based inks: http://www.wilhelm-research.com/epson/WIR_Epson_SureColor_P7000_and_P9000_Printers_2019-02-15.pdf

 The time will vary somewhat.
 There are a few things to take into account, and it is dependent upon which type of print you purchase.

-For my open edition prints it takes 1 day for order processing.
+For my open edition prints, it takes 1 day for order processing.
 3 to 4 days for production and shipping preparation.
 If you add framing options, the time will be extended.
 5 to 8 days approximately for shipping domestically, depending upon where you live.
 Shipping outside the country is difficult to estimate, but you can expect longer shipping times than domestic shipping.
 Open edition orders are shipped from Bay Photo in Scotts Valley, California.

 For my “Premium Limited Edition Art Prints” once you submit the order it goes to my web business partner.
 The order is processed and the details are sent to me for production.
 This usually takes about 24 hours to complete.
 Once I receive the order it goes into production here in my studio.
 Printing production may take up to 7 days (depending on how busy I am) from the date I receive the order until it is shipped.
 Domestic shipping should take less than 5 days.
 These are shipped out of Bellingham, Washington

-For all orders you should receive an email confirmation of your order and once it is shipped you will also receive a notification via email with a tracking number.
+For all orders, you should receive an email confirmation of your order and once it is shipped you will also receive a notification via email with a tracking number.